hora-prediction/recipes-rss-vagrant-ansible/README.md

     |                                     Host                                      |
     +-------------------------------------------------------------------------------+

 At startup, vagrant creates all VMs spcified in the ```Vagrantfile```.
 When all VMs are created, vagrant executes the ```bootstrap-ansible.sh``` script on the control node.
-This script installs ansible on the control node and executes the ansible playbook ```run.yml``` which sets up and start the application.
+This script installs ansible on the control node and executes the ansible playbook ```run.yml``` which sets up and starts the application.

 ## System requirements
 - A Windows, Mac, or Linux host machine with